-Matter Arising 4: Service Level Agreements and Key Performance Indicators (Desig Impact departm Perform in place part of t evious audit of the IT service desk identified a lack of Service Level Agreements ments setting out the responsibilities and expectations of all staff.
-Our audit also iden hance Indicators (KPI's) for the service desk.
-The management response stated that and monitored when further resources allowed, and that KPI's would be created a the ISM implementation.
-An indicative deadline for the implementation of these action lowever, at the time of our current audit there were still no SLA's in place.
+Matter Arising 4: Service Level Agreements and Key Performance Indicators (Desig Impact departm Perform in place part of t 2022.
+H vious audit of the IT service desk identified a lack of Service Level Agreements nents setting out the responsibilities and expectations of all staff.
+Our audit also ider ance Indicators (KPI's) for the service desk.
+The management response stated that and monitored when further resources allowed, and that KPI's would be created a he ISM implementation.
+An indicative deadline for the implementation of these action owever, at the time of our current audit there were still no SLA's in place.
 The services provided do not meet the needs of the organisation.
-Report, e informed by the IT Support Manager that they were in the process of developine and that this work had been delayed whilst waiting for the implementation of the which has now been completed. - Recom mendations Priority 4.1 4.1 The service levels provided should be formally agreed with each user department.
-As part of this process an agreement setting out the responsibilities and expectations of all staff should be defined.
-Key Performance Indicators for the IT service desk should also be developed and regularly monitored and reported at an appropriate forum within the Digital & Health Intelligence Directorate.
-Medium Agreed Management Action Responsible Officer 4.1 A new Ivanti reporting server has been implemented within the last week.
+Report, e informed by the IT Support Manager that they were in the process of developin and that this work had been delayed whilst waiting for the implementation of the which has now been completed.
+Recommendations Priority 4.1 The service levels provided should be formally agreed with each user departme process an agreement setting out the responsibilities and expectations of all staff Key Performance Indicators for the IT service desk should also be developed and r and reported at an appropriate forum within the Digital & Health Intelligence Dire Medium Agreed Management Action Target Date Responsible Officer 4.1 A new Ivanti reporting server has been implemented within the last week.
 This server will be used to provide detailed, customised reports from Ivanti.
-July 2023 IT Support Manager ANO101/10 KPI and SLA compliance reports will be created and reviewed within the next 3- 6 months.
+July 2023 IT Support Manager Monanne KPI and SLA compliance reports will be created and reviewed within the next 3- 6 months.
 These will also be fed formally into the Board via the digital and health intelligence sub-committee on a regular basis.
-VI 91/ VI 91/ I SJ.
-1
+6 months.
+These will also be fed formally into the Board via the digital and health intelligence sub-committee on a regular basis. ·